 This standardized course approved by the American Heart Association (AHA) in the advanced level of care of a patient suffering from acute coronary syndromes and cerebral vascular accidents.
 This course focuses on assessment, management, and appropriate pharmacological interventions.
-(Prerequisites: EMED 1500, EMED 1505, EMED 1510, and EMED 1515- with a grade of "C" or better; Co-requisites: EMED 1600, EMED 1605, and EMED 1610) (1 credit lecture/0 credits lab)
+(Prerequisites: EMED 1500, 1505, and 1511- with a grade of a "C" or better; Co-requisites: EMED 1600, 1605, 1611 and 1620)(1 credit lecture/0 credits lab)